Odasaku-Khan/Odasaku-Khan/README.md

-- 👋 Hi, I’m @Odasaku-Khan
+- 👋 Hi, I’m @Odasaku-Khan.
-- 👀 I’m interested in gaming and gamedev, iOS development, frontend
+- 👀 I’m interested in gaming and gamedev, iOS development, fullstack.
-- 📫 How to reach me @SwordmanOfAragato on telegram
+- 📫 How to reach me @SwordmanOfAragato on telegram.
 - ⚡ Fun fact: I'm Fan of anime, manga, books, movies and traveling.
+- 🌱 I’m currently learning everything 🤣
+- Goal get second degree in Europe or Canada in 2027-28;
 - I can speak Kazakh, Turkish, Russian, and English, am learning Japanese, and want to learn French.
 ---